DevVersion/angular/aio/content/guide/deprecations.md

 {@a testrequest-errorevent}
 ### `TestRequest` accepting `ErrorEvent`

-The `@angular/common` package provides utilities for testing the `HttpClient`.
-One part of these testing utilities is the `TestRequest` class.
-It serves as mock for HTTP requests and is primarily used in the `HttpTestingController`.
+Angular provides utilities for testing `HttpClient`.
+The `TestRequest` class from `@angular/common/http/testing` mocks HTTP request objects for use with `HttpTestingController`.

-`TestRequest` provides an interface for resolving to mocked content, or simulating an errored http request.
-Currently, the method for simulating an error accepts objects of type `ErrorEvent`.
-This does not match with error events that are returned by browsers natively, so we intend to no longer accept `ErrorEvent`.
+`TestRequest` provides an API for simulating an HTTP response with an error.
+In earlier versions of Angular, this API accepted objects of type `ErrorEvent`, which does not match the type of error event being returned by browsers natively.
+If you use `ErrorEvent` with `TestRequest`, you should switch to `ProgressEvent`.
+A future version of Angular will remove support for using `ErrorEvent` with `TestRequest`.

-If you use `ErrorEvent` in your project's tests, consider switching to `ProgressEvent` with the error type.
-Here is an example:
+Here is an example using a `ProgressEvent`:

 ```ts
 const mockError = new ProgressEvent('error');